Discover The Best Way To Smoke Chicken: Deliciously Tender Results With The Pit Barrel Cooker!

 We will get into the different types of wood that we will be used to season our smoke.

-How To Smoke A Whole Chicken: Hook Placement
+How To Smoke A Chicken: Hook Placement

 A key to a successful cook with the Pit Barrel Cooker is the proper placement of the hooks.
 The hooks should be inserted into the breastplate of the chicken, allowing it to hang vertically in the cooker.